BesenbacherLab/UMIseq_variant_calling/README.md

 ## Conda environments

-As shown by the json file under <workflow> and <workflow_PON>, we utilized three different conda environments to run the workflow.
+As shown by the json file under workflow and workflow_PON, we utilized three different conda environments to run the workflow.

 1. For conda environment named 'umiseq', please check `environment_umiseq.yml` for all dependencies and related packages.